KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 This command should do everything required to go from nothing to a working development environment, ready to start coding, with the only assumption being that you have checked out the project repository to your local machine.
 Examples of tasks this command should do include:

  - Provision and boot an environment
- - Install all relevant OS, system and application dependancies
+ - Install all relevant OS, system and application dependencies
  - Setup a development database, and a test database if required
  - Seed some up to date test data if needed
  - Setup a `watcher` to ensure code changes are refreshed automatically